Analysis | Cancel culture blends into victim culture

 This sentiment was central to Trump’s appeal to many Republican voters.
 In the 2016 election, a sense that White Americans were losing out in modern society was a better predictor of support for Trump than economic disadvantages.
 Trump voters, more than anyone else, saw racism against Whites as a potent problem and were more likely to view Whites as victims of discrimination at rates similar to racial and ethnic minorities.
 Trump promised to make America great again — to wind back the clock to a time before things such as Black Lives Matter, to a time when the distributions of the rewards of American society weren’t questioned.

-It’s hard to articulate this sentiment explicitly, though, particularly to a group of Americans who are at the same time hyping their indifference to feelings and hawking mugs to hold liberal tears.
+It’s hard to articulate this sentiment explicitly, though, particularly to a group of Americans who are at the same time hyping their profane indifference to feelings and hawking mugs to hold liberal tears.
 So it’s coded, packaged in other ways.

 Such as the framing offered by Del.
 Kirk Cox (R-Va.), a candidate for governor in the state.